City of Amsterdam joins banks and universities investing in campus innovation buildings

 Though unprecedented in scale, the pledge follows over 3 decades of investment by the UvA, Rabobank, the City of Amsterdam and the Netherlands Organisation for Scientific Research (NOW).
 As equal partners, they founded Matrix Innovation Centre NV, a real-estate company specialised in developing innovative industrial buildings at the Amsterdam Science Park, in 1989.
 Up to this point, 6 Matrix Innovation Centres have been built at Science Park.
 These buildings stand at a stone’s throw from UvA educational facilities and research labs, bringing the university’s research closer to the hundreds of scientific companies housed there – from startups and scale-ups to spin-offs.

-This autumn, a seventh Matrix building will open at Science Park: Matrix ONE.
-The new complex will serve as a world-leading model of sustainable construction, appropriate for its primary purpose as a hub for innovation in sustainability.
+The Matrix ONE complex in Amsterdam Science Park serves as a world-leading model of sustainable construction, appropriate for its primary purpose as a hub for innovation in sustainability.
 At the forefront of this initiative is the SustainaLab, a scientific co-creation hub for research, entrepreneurship and education in the field of sustainability.

 A citywide expansion